stryan/materia/docs/markdown/reference/materia-config.5.md

 When both environmental variables and a config file are used, config file settings are overwritten by environmental variables.

+Materia will by default use any and all configured attributes engines.

 For configuring attributes management with `age`, see `materia-config-age(5)`.

 For configuring attributes management with `sops`, see `materia-config-sops(5)`.